NREL/OCHRE/docs/source/Introduction.rst

     df, metrics, hourly = house.simulate()

-This will return 3 variables:
+This code will return 3 variables:

 - ``df``: a Pandas DataFrame with 10 minute resolution